Dongfang777/EE629/README.md

 # IoT weekly report 12

-[2020-11-23] Worked on my final projcet with the start of reviewing others' projects.
+[2020-11-23] Worked on my final project with the start of reviewing others' projects.
 Then I decided to use DS18B20 temperature sensor and STM32F103C8T6 microcontroller as my hardware to finish my project.
 I used to use them in my school and I could get them easily, but now it's hard for me to get them because of graduation.
 I'm still working on renting them, if could not, I will buy them.
 Once I get the equipment, I'll complete the code and handle the project.

 # IoT weekly report 11